Adhyaksa F.C. Bekasi

-Football Club Bekasi City or FC Bekasi City is an Indonesian professional football club based in Bekasi, West Java that competes in Championship and play their home match at Patriot Chandrabaga Stadium.
+Adhyaksa Football Club Bekasi, formerly known as Football Club Bekasi City, is an Indonesian professional football club based in Bekasi, West Java that competes in Championship and play their home match at Patriot Chandrabaga Stadium.

 History

 East Java origin

-In 2014, Putra Ijen FC was established in Jember.
-The club was established in order to participate in Liga 3 East Java.
+In 2014, Putra Ijen Football Club was established in Jember Regency.
+The club was established in order to participate in Liga 3 East Java zone.

-As Putra Sinar Giri FC
+As Putra Sinar Giri

-In 2018, Putra Sinar Giri FC began participating in the East Java League 3 competition after buying a license from the club from Jember, Putra Ijen FC.
-The club moved its base from Jember to Gresik.
+In 2018, Putra Sinar Giri Football Club began participating in the Liga 3 East Java competition after buying a license from the club from Jember Regency, Putra Ijen.
+The club moved its base from Jember Regency to Gresik Regency.
 PSG Gresik then promptly joined Liga 3 East Java in 2018.

 They won Liga 3 East Java for the first time in their history after beating Perseta Tulungagung 5–3 in penalty shootout.

-In 2020, PSG Pati began participating in the Liga 2 after Saiful Arifin bought the club's license from Gresik, Putra Sinar Giri FC.
-The club then moved its base to Pati.
+In 2020, PSG Pati began participating in the Liga 2 after Saiful Arifin bought the club's license from Gresik, Putra Sinar Giri.
+The club then moved its base to Pati Regency.